 Leads land in your inbox from the day the directory goes live.

 Ask ChatGPT or Perplexity for the best dentist in a city and the answer is assembled from data-packed best-of lists and comparison pages.
 That is exactly the shape every ranking page here ships in: entity graph, earned-only schema, dated quotable claims.
+The buyers those answers send arrive through your quote funnel, so the citation traffic becomes lead flow you already sell.
+Next up: businesses that want a spot in the AI answer pay you for a reviewed comparison or best-of feature, labelled sponsored, never a ranking position.

 A business can't publish a credible "best in town" list naming itself.
 Your directory can, and that neutrality is what AI engines reward.